Chocolate Muffins With White Chocolate Chips

 From time to time, I love having muffins for breakfast.
 I used to grab them from the nearby bakery or supermarket.
 But when I realized their muffins had too many unnecessary ingredients, I started making them myself at home instead.
 To my surprise, it’s not that difficult, nor does it take a lot of time and effort to create scrumptious muffins.

-Many, if not most, of the muffins I make at home take about half an hour to whip up with ingredients that I often have in my pantry.
+Many, if not most, of the muffins I make at home take about half an hour, sometimes less, to whip up with ingredients that I often have in my pantry.
 Pistachio muffins, maple pecan muffins, and lemon raspberry muffins are only some of the breakfast treats I sometimes make in the morning.

 So, if you love having muffins now and again and love chocolatey treats, you should try making these chocolate muffins with white chocolate chips at home.

 There is no need to go to the bakery as you can whip up these delicious muffins in literally half an hour, quicker than the trip to the shop.
-The best thing is that we know what we put in our muffins, and we can always use the best ingredients possible to your liking.
+The best thing is that we know what goes into our muffins, and we can always use the best ingredients to your liking.

 Also, you can always enjoy these fluffy and moist muffins as desserts.
 Bake them in a smaller muffin tin to create cute mini treats.